 Prior to that, in my first book, Beyond the Checkpoint: Visual Practices in America’s Global War on Terror, I mapped the visual circuits linking the terrorized American nation-state, its citizens, and its enemies by exploring the practices of image creation, circulation, and consumption that animate these relationships.

-Officially, I’m an Associate Professor in the Department of Media and Communication Studies at the University of Maryland, Baltimore County (UMBC), where I teach classes on visual culture, media history and theory, and globalization.
-Beyond my work in my home department, I am also affiliate faculty in UMBC’s Department of Gender + Women’s Studies, and I have taught in the Intermedia and Digital Arts M.F.A. program.
+Officially, I’m a Professor in the Department of Media and Communication Studies at the University of Maryland, Baltimore County (UMBC), where I teach classes on visual culture, media history and theory, and globalization.
+Beyond my work in my home department, I am also affiliate faculty in UMBC’s Department of Gender, Women’s, & Sexuality Studies, and I have taught in the Intermedia and Digital Arts M.F.A. program.
 And in 2016, I received a University System of Maryland Regents’ Award for Excellence in Research.